-"Whether using a laptop or a desktop at home, for study or work; it's essential to take regular postural breaks every 30 minutes for movement and stretching and ensure workstations are set up ergonomically correct to help prevent tech neck, increase productivity and maintain overall spinal health and wellbeing," he said.
+"Whether using a laptop or a desktop at home, for study or work; it's essential to take regular postural breaks every 30 minutes for movement and stretching and ensure workstations are set up ergonomically correct to help prevent tech neck, increase productivity and maintain overall spinal health and wellbeing," she said.

-With millions of Australians suffering from neck pain, national Spinal Health Week is dedicated to promoting spinal health and preventing the incidences of tech neck and related health issues in Australians of all ages.
+With millions of Australian women suffering from neck pain, and data revealing that our children and young people are at risk of tech neck, national Spinal Health Week is dedicated to promoting spinal health and preventing the incidences of tech neck and related health issues in Australians of all ages.